jonaac/Machine-Learning-Project/ReadMe.md

 ## Getting Started

-A list of all the prerequisites you'll need to run the experiments and the files the code will generate with the parameters to load the CNN and CNN+XGBoost models for each iteration.
+A list of all the prerequisites you'll need to run the experiments

 ### Prerequisites